ng-alain/ng-alain-vscode/README.md

 ## Usage

-Typing the beginning of `na-` will automatically appear in the intellisense list; no more!
+Typing the beginning of `nas-` will automatically appear in the intellisense list; no more!

-> To ensure ng-alain snippets suggestions are always on top in the suggestion list, add the following settings `"editor.snippetSuggestions": "top"`.

 ## Changelog